Orlando Corrections School Options

 Bachelor of Arts/Bachelor of Science in Criminal Justice

 The bachelor's program in criminal justice includes courses in corrections, probation and law enforcement.
 Students who pursue the Bachelor of Arts must complete a foreign language requirement.
-Both programs cover the criminal justice system, police and society, prosecution, criminal justice data analysis and research methods.
+Both programs cover the criminal justice system, crime in America, criminal justice careers and criminal justice research and analysis.
 Electives offer students the chance to learn about the legislative process, criminal law, economic history and political thought.
 Students can also pursue an internship, provided they meet the eligibility requirements.
+This program is available online.

 Master of Science in Criminal Justice